St. Michan's Church, Dublin: Organ

 The organ, built circa 1940 by Evans and Barr of Belfast, is housed within the eighteenth-century organ case constructed by John Baptiste Cuvillie between 1723–1725.
 The three manual pneumatic console employs modern compass and playing dimensions yet has been squeezed into the space originally occupied by much narrower keyboards.
 The Swell division features a slider soundboard, with separate pneumatic underaction; the Great and Choir divisions are served by sliderless ventil chests.
-Stopaction is pneumatic throughout.

-In front of the gallery is the Organ Trophy, a carved wooden piece which depicts 17 musical instruments and was installed in 1724.
+In front of the gallery is the 'Organ Trophy', a carved wooden piece which depicts 17 musical instruments and was installed in 1724.
 It is widely considered that George Frideric Handel practised in advance of the first performance of Messiah on this organ.

+Clergy

+Rectors have included Rev. J. Rowley, Rev. Thomas Long, M.A., and Rev. George Henry Vaughan.
+The theologian the Rev. Prof. Richard Graves was a prebend at St. Michan's.

+Tourism

+The church, especially its vault, has been a tourist destination in Dublin for many years.
+In 1890, the church was mentioned by M. J. B. Baddeley in a tourist guidebook to Ireland with the following note:

+Hence, by turning N. up Church St., we should reach St. Michan's Church, the tower of which has the stepped battlements that are almost confined to Ireland.
+The vaults beneath the church have the property of preserving bodies from decay.
+Dr. Lucas, a "patriot", is buried here, and some say Robert Emmett, but this is doubtful.
+Irish kings, etc., are common, we are assured, and anyway it is an uncanny place.